Shake, Rattle and Roll: An American Love Story

-Shake, Rattle and Roll: An American Love Story is a TV miniseries that aired on CBS on November 7 and November 10, 1999.
+Shake, Rattle and Roll: An American Love Story is a TV miniseries that aired on CBS on November 7 and 10, 1999.

 Plot

 In the 1950s, Lyne Danner, whose father was in the military, goes to high school in Missouri with Tyler Hart.
 They both enjoy rock and roll and, together with Mookie and Dotson, form a band called The HartAches.
 The conservative parents are upset by this.
 Although Tyler already has a girlfriend, he and Lyne are attracted to each other.
 The band travels to Memphis and eventually gets a recording contract and prepare to go on tour.
 Record executives Moses and Elaine Gunn want Lyne out of the band, and insist that Tyler record songs by established artists.
 The band objects to making money that African-Americans deserve, but Tyler goes off on his own.
 Tyler succeeds in his career but loses his friends, while Lyne's career as a record producer takes off years later.
 Lyne's friend Marsha performs in The Emeralds, a Supremes-style girl group and becomes a freedom marcher in Alabama.